KathyReid/osdc-2015-presentation/transcript.md

 There's a range of different intrinsic motivators - social acceptance, social status, honour, pride, and importantly I think for this audience - curiosity.

+Think about someone you've worked with in the past who took pride in their work - the task they were actually doing may have been small, or trivial, or unimportant in the scheme of things - but they took care to make sure it was done well - pride in workmanship is a motivator.

+Think about a team you've worked in where the morale was high or where there were strong friendships within the team - and it felt great to go into work and just see those people - social acceptance and belonging are key motivators.
+We see this frequently in open source communities - particularly groups like hacker spaces - where community grows over time.
+If people don't feel welcomed into a project or a community, and one of their key motivators is social acceptance, they're not going to stick around for very long.

+You've probably also worked in a situation where curiosity motivated an outcome - finding a way to build something, figure something out, pull it apart and improve it - driven not by financial reward but by intrinsic curiosity - and here's a recent example;

+SLIDE: POTUS congratulating Ahmed for building a clock

 When you think about what gets you up in the morning, what you're really passionate about - these will be clues to what motivates you.
 The key takeaway is that often, intrinsic motivators are more important in choosing where and how to level up your career than external ones.

-If you choose projects and organisations that align with your personal internal drivers, you're much more likely to be motivated and fulfilled - and to put in discretionary effort
+If you choose projects and organisations that align with your personal internal drivers, you're much more likely to be motivated and fulfilled - and to put in discretionary effort to achieve higher skill levels.

 _Joke_